-Fig. 1: Grouping of ecoregions according to the temperature and precipitation of the growing season during the 1990-2020 period to form three groups: Ardenne (blue), Plains (red) and Vosges (orange).
+Fig. 1: Groupss of ecoregions according to the temperature and precipitation of the growing season during the 1990-2020 period : Ardenne (blue), Plains (red) and Vosges (orange).
 Walloon ecoregions are depicted with diamond-shaped points, and Grand-Est regions are illustrated by rounded points.